NVIDIA/NVFlare/docs/user_guide/federated_xgboost/secure_xgboost_user_guide.rst

 Horizontal Training
 -------------------

-The configuration for horizontal training is the same as vertical except training_mode and the data loader must point to horizontal split data.
+The configuration for horizontal training is the same as vertical except data_split_mode is 0 and the data loader must point to horizontal split data.

 config_fed_server.json